 Progressive Web Apps are here and so are lightning fast checkout methods but cart abandonment is what continues to plague e-commerce conversions.
 Given the low attention span rates, retargeting is more critical than ever.
 The conventional methods of retargeting have started fizzing out.
 One reason - High(er) friction.
 More than 651 million devices are blocking ads.
 Which means your retargeting campaigns are hardly seeing any light.
 Ad blockers are taking over the internet and email open rates are an all-time low.
 This is precisely why push notifications - a channel with low friction and far higher speed helps marketers get the job done.

 Push notifications, with a view rate of almost 70% are far more efficient and can drive conversions up to 10% when used with context.
 This is primarily because users don’t have to be on your website to receive these notifications.
 Nor do they lay untouched in the crammed up promotional folder in your inbox.
+Know all about e-commerce retargeting using web push notifications in this in-depth article.
 Your retargeting efforts get noticed, unlike the ads that fail to reach out to the users due to ad blockers.

-You can know more about web push notifications here.
+You can know more about web push notifications here, and to know more about how e-commerce retargeting using web push notifications

 The need for engagement to make users convert